7 Mamas spill the beans on their top money goals for the new year!

 - 62% of women entrepreneurs cite their business as their primary source of income.

 While we still have a ways to go in comparison with men, the rate of our gains is astounding in recent years!
-So take heart if you have dreams of owning your own business!
+So take heart if you have dreams of being an entrepreneur and making a 6 figure income!

 Mamas who are starting out on their money goal journey

-I reached out to Mamas, both just starting out on their journey (2yrs or under) and Mamas whose businesses are rocking it!
+I reached out to Mamas, both just starting out on their journey (2yrs or under) and Mamas whose businesses are more established.
 So you can see that everyone starts out at the beginning, but their potential for growth is limitless!

 I am honored to be among those still learning the ropes of the online business world and am so excited for you to meet them!
 Now starting out at the bottom (which we all do) isn’t bad.
 Let me assure you, we’ve got nowhere to go but up!
 We’re bright-eyed, we’re hungry, and we’ve got big money goals!